atmacafurkan/SBE-MA-Thesis-Template/README.md

 # SBE-MA-Thesis-Template
-An MA template in work oriented towards Linguistics studies
+An MA template in work for Boğaziçi SBE.
+Oriented towards Linguistics studies.

 # CAN I USE IT?
 Please be aware that this is not an official use template for writing your thesis.